codingbyfreddish/Portfolio-Project-2/README.md

 ## Testing

 * Tested on three diffrent browsers: Edge, Chrome and Firefox.
+* Tested it with dev tools, playing the quiz itself.
 * Checked responsiveness (using dev tools) on Desktops, Laptops, Tablets and Mobile.

 ### Validator Testing